chmccc/ck3_kid_picker/README.md

 ![image](https://user-images.githubusercontent.com/23775192/154831326-80c7c694-f4df-4161-b357-52f6dd09a787.png)

+### Quick note about biases for those unfamiliar with the game

+CK3 is a historical, medieval nobility simulator.
+While it is possible to work your way to equal succession laws, by default, most cultures start with only male heirs allowed, and though it makes some effort, the game does not truly support non-binary options.
+This is why form values are binary and default to male.

 ## Legal stuff

 Included images of traits are copyrights of Paradox Interactive.
 I will happily take them down if asked.